 The CDCP is launched using a phased approach.
-Who is eligible to enroll and receive care in 2024?
+Who is eligible to enroll and receive care in 2025?

 Seniors, people with disabilities, and children under 18 years of age.
-Full implementation is scheduled for 2025.
+Canadians ages 18 to 64 can begin to apply effective May 2025.